-If you need to connect to the internet, but your box is down and you have no connection WiFi, this article will provide a quick solution.
-If you have a data plan with 3G or 4G network access, you can share this network to get connected.
+If you need to connect to the internet, but your box is down and you have no WiFi connection, this article will provide a quick solution.
+If you have a data plan on your mobile phone, you can share this network to get connected to the internet on other devices.

 Share Your Internet Connection